16 On-Page SEO Examples That Will Rock Your World!

 They’re links from site A to site B, page A to page B.

-Contrary to what you might’ve heard, external links also help with SEO, albeit in more indirect ways.
+Contrary to what you might’ve heard, external links also help with SEO, albeit more indirectly.

 For example, there’s proof that Google uses them as on-page signs of high-quality content.
 According to the study I linked to in the previous sentence, pages linked to authoritative domains consistently ranked higher than pages that didn’t.